What is in this article?:

 As you would expect, safety and reliability are prime objectives.
 But these goals are meaningless unless the engineer comes up with something that actually works.
 This is where creativity and experience, lubricated with plenty of engineering know-how, become the basic tools for success.

 When major new attractions are planned, Disney Imagineers become part of a team that develops ideas and sketches into spectacular attractions.
 After drawings, models, and prototypes have been developed and revised, the attraction comes into being.
 But when officials at the Walt Disney World Co. decide to develop a live show or special event, they often call on their Ride & Show Engineering Div.
-Disney’s Ride & Show Engineering Div. encompasses roughly 90 people, including engineers, managers, designers, technicians, and individuals representing a variety of subdivisions.
-One of these individuals is Matt Lenz, senior engineer.
+The division encompasses roughly 90 people, including engineers, managers, designers, technicians, and individuals representing a variety of subdivisions.
+One of these experts is Matt Lenz, senior engineer.

 Ride & Show Engineering’s task was to design and construct the climax of the live show special effects: an alien space creature that would rise up out of the earth in a cloud of smoke and extend to a height of 65 ft.
 The project originally commissioned by Disney’s Creative Entertainment Div. had a 12-week schedule.
 However, six weeks into the project, the west-coast contractor supplying the monster informed Creative Entertainment that only the head of the monster could be delivered on schedule.
 This was when the Ride & Show Engineering Div. was called in to produce the design and Walt Disney World’s Central Shops was tapped to manufacture all of the monster except the head.
 Lenz said, “At that point we had about six weeks to come up with a complete design, build it, install it, test it, and integrate it with the show’s programming, dance routines, and other cues so it would fit into the system.”